Axway/api-builder-docs/content/en/docs/updates/upgrade_v3_to_v4.md

 ### port

-This is a new v4 option.
-However, it is critical if the service is to be successfully published to Amplify Runtime Services (ARS).
+This is a new v4 option, which can be important if the container is to be successfully deployed in some container environments.

 ```javascript
 // conf/default.js (v4)